ownlifeful/Graph-Undirected-Hamiltonicity/README.md

     $g->add_edge(1,3);

     if ( graph_is_hamiltonian( $g ) ) {
-        print "The graph contains a Hamiltonian Cycle.\n";
+        say "The graph contains a Hamiltonian Cycle.";
     } else {
-        print "The graph does not contain a Hamiltonian Cycle.\n";
+        say "The graph does not contain a Hamiltonian Cycle.";
     }

 # DESCRIPTION